 Students may request to work an additional five hours per week.
 Requests are considered on a case-bycase basis.
 To request additional hours, students should contact the Student Employment Coordinator.

 International students are not eligible for additional hours.
-Per regulations by the U.S. Citizenship and Immigration Services (USCIS), international students can work no more than 20 hours a week during the academic year.
+Per regulations by the U.S. Citizenship and Immigration Services (USCIS) U.S. Citizenship and Immigration Services (USCIS), international students can work up to 20 hours a week.

 Minors